bakermicrolab/zipacna/README.md

 ## Metabolic completeness

-Using the script from the [Useful scripts github repo](https://github.com/valdeanda/Useful_scripts/blob/master/README.md#heatmap) written by [Dr. Cesar Poot](https://scholar.google.com.mx/citations?user=dwpBCCQAAAAJ&hl=en), we used the output derived from step 2 to generate a hetmap with the completeness of serval metabolic pathways predefined in MEBS
+Using the script from the [Useful scripts github repo](https://github.com/valdeanda/Useful_scripts/blob/master/README.md#heatmap), we used the output derived from step 2 to generate a hetmap with the completeness of serval metabolic pathways predefined in MEBS

 ```
 python3 heatmap.py  -f pdf data_heatmapZipacna.tsv